-ISO In Photography.
-There three settings that are very crucial in a camera, the first is Aperture, Speed and ISO.
-Once you master the correct settings in a different situation, you have Little to worry about.
+ISO in photography: A camera’s three most important settings are the aperture, speed, and ISO.
+Once you master the correct settings in a different situation, you have little to worry about.

 ISO In Photography: Table Of Content